 Mobility Impairments Can Impact Anyone

-Mobility impairments can come in a lot of forms, and they aren’t always permanent.
-All digital devices are built to be most helpful for users with standard mobility capabilities.
-This rules out a large amount of the population that will find themselves struggling with a mobility issue at some point in their lives.
+Mobility impairments can come in many different forms and aren’t always permanent.
+Digital devices are generally built to be most helpful for users with standard mobility capabilities.
+This leaves out a huge portion of the population who will likely experience or suffer a temporary disability during their lives.

-Loss of Mobility Shouldn’t Matter in the Digital World
+Mobility Impairment Shouldn’t Matter in the Digital World